Home What I Offer Projects Tools & Platforms Blog About Book Intro Call Describe Your Project

 What I built

-A local pipeline that processes the entire EPO global patent snapshot (142 million patent documents) and resolves their non-patent literature (NPL) citations to DOIs, then matches those DOIs to OpenAlex records.
-The result: a comprehensive dataset linking patents to scholarly papers, built entirely from open sources.
+I built a pipeline that processes the entire EPO global patent dataset — 142 million patent documents from the EPO Bulk Data Distribution Service — and resolves their non-patent literature citations to DOIs, then matches those DOIs to OpenAlex records.
+The result is a dataset linking patents to scholarly papers, built entirely from open sources with no proprietary dependencies.

 Key figures

-• 142 million patent documents processed from the EPO global snapshot
+• 142 million patent documents processed from the EPO global dataset

 • 29.6 million non-patent literature citations resolved to DOIs